Does Saint James School follow the Common Core curriculum?

 What are the school hours?

 The school hours are 7:50am – 2:05pm.
-The schoolyard is supervised in the morning starting at 7:30am until the bell to start the day rings at 7:55am.
+Classrooms are supervised in the morning starting at 7:30am until the bell to start the day rings at 7:50am.

 What are the Kindergarten hours?